Alberto Giurioli

-In November 2018, Nightfall release, his new single premiered on Classic Fm Radio brought him the 3rd rank in the Uk iTunes Chart and 3rd in Spain.
-The track has been featured on BBC.
+In November 2018, "Nightfall", his new single, premiered on Classic FM and went to number 3 on the iTunes UK Chart and in Spain.
+The track has been featured on the BBC.

-In January 2019 he had the opportunity to record at the BBC studio Maida Vale MV4 (a studio where The Beatles, Jimi Hendrix, Led Zeppelin recorded) four tracks in acoustic which has been aired during Alberto's interview made by Janice Long.
+In January 2019, Giurioli had the opportunity to record at the BBC Maida Vale studio MV4 four tracks in acoustic, which was aired during Alberto's interview made by Janice Long.

-In May 2019 he performed at the Swiss Church in London and at the Teatro Sociale in Italy having two sold out.
+In May 2019, he performed at the Swiss Church in London and at the Teatro Sociale in Italy.